truthcoin/www.truthcoin.info/_posts/2016-12-05-protocol-upgrade-terminology.md

 The result, is that **we have [a way of 'loosening' the rules...by tightening them](https://petertodd.org/2016/forced-soft-forks#radical-changes)**.

 \* Ordinarily, standard chess rules would quickly trigger a draw, via threefold repetition (and/or, the 50 move no capture rule).
 But the problem is trivially avoided by forcing the players to play multiple games in a row.
-(Moreover, we can lengthen games by [forcing all other pieces to increment in a predermined sequence](https://www.chess.com/blog/kurtgodden/the-longest-possible-chess-game), or we can simply force both players to always decline the draw.)
+(Moreover, we can lengthen games by [forcing all other pieces to increment in a predetermined sequence](https://www.chess.com/blog/kurtgodden/the-longest-possible-chess-game), or we can simply force both players to always decline the draw.)

 ### The Culprit